madhurabindu/tdd_sample/vitals_alert/README.md

 |13 |-            |-            |-  |High/Low     |Severe systemic issue                                                    |High       |severe infections, heatstroke, hypothermia, or other serious underlying medical conditions. |

 Requirement is to develop a alerting system that given a vitals for a patient would give the indication and possible underlying issue.
+Note: a '-' in the table indicates the vital is either normal or not relevant for the assessment.

 >### **DO NOT** jump into implementation!
 Read the example and the starting task below.

 ### Input
-Vitals for a patient and the patients PatientId
+Vitals for a patient and the patient's PatientId

 ### Functionality

-The task is to assess the different vitals and their ranges to determine the underlying issue
+The task is to understand the different vitals and their ranges to determine the underlying issue

 ### Output